-Antipyretics in weight-based dosage are given.
+Antipyretics in weight-based dosages are given.
 Antibiotics are not given unless cultures are positive.
-For urinary tract infection, well-appearing children may receive oral antibiotics for UTI as outpatients; others (eg, those who appear more ill) may require admission for parenteral antibiotics.
+For urinary tract infection, well-appearing children may receive oral antibiotics for pediatric UTI Treatment Urinary tract infection (UTI) is defined by ≥ 5 × 104 colonies/mL in a catheterized urine specimen or, in older children, by repeated voided specimens with ≥ 105 colonies/mL... read more as outpatients; others (eg, those who appear more ill, those in whom adequate follow-up is not assured) may require admission for parenteral antibiotics.

-One common system for management before culture results ( see Figure: Evaluation and management of the febrile infant aged < 3 mo.) minimizes antibiotic use in most febrile infants who are not likely to have serious bacterial infection and provides antibiotics promptly to the few who need them.
-If urinalysis and urine cultures suggest urinary tract infection, well-appearing children may receive oral antibiotics for UTI as outpatients; others (eg, those who appear more ill) may require admission for parenteral antibiotics.
+One common system for management before culture results ( see Figure: Evaluation and management of the febrile infant aged < 3 months Evaluation and management of the febrile infant aged < 3 months ) minimizes antibiotic use in most febrile infants who are not likely to have serious bacterial infection and provides antibiotics promptly to the few who need them.
+If urinalysis and urine cultures suggest urinary tract infection, well-appearing children may receive oral antibiotics for pediatric UTI Treatment Urinary tract infection (UTI) is defined by ≥ 5 × 104 colonies/mL in a catheterized urine specimen or, in older children, by repeated voided specimens with ≥ 105 colonies/mL... read more as outpatients; others (eg, those who appear more ill) may require admission for parenteral antibiotics.

-Of note, some authorities prefer to hospitalize all febrile infants < 1 mo of age, do a full evaluation with cultures of blood, urine, and CSF, and give parenteral antibiotics (eg, ceftriaxone) pending culture results because febrile infants < 1 mo of age are the age group with the greatest incidence of SBI.
+Of note, some authorities prefer to hospitalize all febrile infants < 1 month of age, do a full evaluation with cultures of blood, urine, and CSF, and give parenteral antibiotics (eg, ceftriaxone) pending culture results because febrile infants < 1 month of age are the age group with the greatest incidence of SBI.

-Febrile infants and young children < 36 mo of age, who have been appropriately immunized with Hib and pneumococcal conjugate vaccines, and who look well and have no apparent foci of infection, are unlikely to have occult bacteremia or serious bacterial infection (SBI; eg, sepsis, meningitis).
+Febrile infants and young children < 36 months of age, who have been appropriately immunized with H. influenzae type b and pneumococcal conjugate vaccines, and who look well and have no apparent foci of infection, are unlikely to have occult bacteremia or serious bacterial infection (SBI; eg, sepsis, meningitis).

 Use blood cultures (2 samples from 2 separate sites) to diagnose occult bacteremia in selected febrile children.

-All febrile infants < 36 mo of age should be evaluated for UTI with urinalysis and urine culture because UTI is now the most common cause of SBI with fever.
+All febrile infants < 36 months of age should be evaluated for urinary tract infection (UTI) with urinalysis and urine culture because UTI is now the most common cause of SBI with fever.

-Toxic-appearing children (and perhaps all febrile infants < 1 mo of age of age) also require cultures of blood and spinal fluid and hospitalization for empiric antibiotic therapy.
+Toxic-appearing children (and perhaps all febrile infants < 1 month of age of age) also require cultures of blood and spinal fluid and hospitalization for empiric antibiotic therapy.

-In children 3 mo to 36 mo with a temperature ≥ 39° C and who have been appropriately immunized, testing other than urine culture is not indicated for those who appear well; others should have testing based on clinical findings and other circumstances (eg, rapid viral testing for influenza virus, respiratory syncytial virus, and enterovirus during the appropriate seasons).
+In children 3 to 36 months of age with a temperature ≥ 39° C and who have been appropriately immunized, testing other than urine culture is not indicated for those who appear well; others should have testing based on clinical findings and other circumstances (eg, rapid viral testing for influenza virus, respiratory syncytial virus, and enterovirus during the appropriate seasons).

-In infants < 3 mo with a temperature ≥ 38° C, good clinical appearance does not completely exclude an SBI, so testing, including urinalysis, CBC with differential, blood and urine cultures, and, if available (depending on the local epidemiology and season), perhaps rapid viral testing for influenza virus, respiratory syncytial virus, and enterovirus, is indicated for all in this age range.
+In infants < 3 months of age with a temperature ≥ 38° C, good clinical appearance does not completely exclude an SBI, so testing, including urinalysis, complete blood count with differential, blood and urine cultures, and, if available (depending on the local epidemiology and season), perhaps rapid viral testing for influenza virus, respiratory syncytial virus, and enterovirus, is indicated for all in this age range.